 There is also a rumor that several motion sensors were installed in the area when the sign was renovated in 2005.
 Helicopters fly around the sign all the time, day and night, but tourists always find a way to trespass the fence with the purpose of getting their photos taken as close to the sign structure as they can.
 The photo sequence taken from the popular Runyon Canyon Park in the heart of West Hollywood was another interesting experience.
 This place is where actors, actresses, and other industry professionals go to exercise outdoors.
 Unfortunately, some visitors go there to smoke despite the ever-present no-smoking signs as the park is in a fire-hazard residential area.

 Taking photo sequences near Hollywood Blvd was quite an experience too, especially being out there late on weekend nights and seeing people drunk and literally “wasted”, walking like they don’t know who or where they are.
 Working in Downtown Los Angeles and Chinatown was business as usual as security guards and curious people constantly approached.

-The intro has fragments of announcements recorded inside a subway train.
+The intro has fragments of announcements recorded on a subway train.
 It’s common knowledge that Los Angeles is a multilingual and multicultural city, which is why we wanted the intro to be half in English and half in Spanish.
-A total of six lenses were used for this video.
-The color correction applied was minimal so what you see is pretty much what came out from the camera with the exception of removing noise and adding some sharpening and contrast in post-production.
+The color correction applied was minimal, so what you see is pretty much what came out of the camera with the exception of removing noise and adding some sharpening and contrast in post-production.
 We also keep experimenting with uncommon angles and camera movements known as “hyper-lapse” to make the videos more attractive.
-One of the hardest parts of creating these videos besides the months of scouting, testing and shooting, is always finding the right piece of music, and of course, its synchronization with the footage.
+One of the hardest parts of creating these videos besides the months of scouting, testing, and shooting, is always finding the right piece of music, and of course, its synchronization with the footage.